How to Play a Blu-ray Disc on QuickTime on Mac

 Alternatively, hold Ctrl on the keyboard to select more than one, and then simply drag them and drop to the software window.

-If you work on several video clips and want to combine into a unit for creating and enjoying a small movie, then you can check "Merge all videos into one file" option lying at the bottom of the window.
+If you work on several video clips and want to combine into a unit for creating and enjoying a small movie, then you can check "Merge into one file" option lying at the bottom of the window.